AKayy2020/Unit4/README.md

 </main>
 {% endblock %}
 ```
-According to the client’s needs, more specifically **Success Criteria 2**, I developed a sign up system.
+Following with **Success Criteria 2**, I developed a sign up system.

 This code includes a Flask route for a sign-up page that allows users to create an account in my website.
 After clicking on the Sign Up button, user goes to ‘/signup’ URL, where they can complete a form with their email, username, and password.

-For this code, I have used my Computational Thinking Skills.
+For this code, I have used my CTS.
 I have used Decomposition, the process of breaking down a complex problem into more manageable parts, for the whole sign up system: checking password requirements, checking if an account already exists, inserting new user’s data in the database, etc.

 I use Algorithmic thinking skills in the ‘password_requirements’ function.
 This function checks if the length of the password is at least 8, then uses pattern recognition to check if there is at least one uppercase, one lowercase, one number, and one special character in the password created by the user.
 Finally, it uses abstraction to return a boolean value according to if the requirements are met or not..